Optimization-Inspired Learning with Architecture Augmentations and Control Mechanisms for Low-Level Vision: Related Works

 \subsection{Classical Optimization Methods}

 Classical optimization methods often formulate the physical rules as particular kinds of energy models.
-Thus by optimizing the obtained models with different numerical schemes~\cite{FBS,beck2009a,ADMM}, these methods can generate optimization iterations towards to desired solutions.
+Thus by optimizing the obtained models with different numerical schemes~\cite{li2015accelerated}, these methods can generate optimization iterations towards desired solutions.
 One prominent category of these iterative methods is the MAP-type schemes.
-Owing to the ill-posedness of most image-based tasks, MAP-type schemes have introduced explicit sparse priors to construct the certain optimization formulations for regularizing the structures of latent solutions and characterizing the task-oriented knowledge.
-More specifically, TV prior~\cite{perrone2014total} is robust for natural noise but is unable to preserve the image's edges and textures well.
-The sparse $\ell_0$ prior, which is non-convex and discontinuous, becomes the extensive regularizer to address various image-based tasks, such as text image deblurring~\cite{pan2014deblurring} and smoothing~\cite{xu2011image}.
-Some ingenious priors such as dark channel prior~\cite{pan2016blind}, patch prior~\cite{sun2013edge} and extreme channel prior~\cite{yan2017image} are also introduced to regularize the latent solutions space.
+Owing to the ill-posedness of most image-based tasks, MAP-type schemes have introduced explicit sparse priors to construct certain optimization formulations for regularizing the structures of latent solutions and characterizing task-oriented knowledge.
+Some ingenious priors such as dark channel prior~\cite{pan2016blind}, and extreme channel prior~\cite{yan2017image} are introduced to regularize the latent solutions space.
+Tensor Low-Cascaded Rank Minimization~\cite{sun2022tensor} mainly addresses the problem of hyperspectral low-level vision based on the subspace low-rank minimization technique.
 These carefully designed priors provide the mathematical principles for regularizing the propagations.
-Nevertheless, with the complexity of real-world image-based tasks, it brings difficulties to introduce priors that regularize the latent distribution space and characterize the generative formations completely.
+Nevertheless, it brings difficulties to introduce priors that regularize the latent distribution space and characterize the generative formations completely for real-world tasks.
 These limitations make the purely prior-regularized propagations difficult to obtain solutions efficiently and accurately.